meliao/osdc_support/intro.rst

 Recipients of OSDC resource allocations are expected to

 *	Make appropriate use of OSDC resources and use :ref:`good social behavior  <metering>`.
-*       Do not share private ssh keys or login information - One user per resource allocation.
+*       Do not share private ssh keys or login information - one user per resource allocation.
 *	:ref:`Cite  <cite>` the OSDC in any papers describing research
 *	Regularly respond to quarterly OSDC allocation surveys
 *       Submit tickets to the OSDC support ticketing system when encountering technical issues not covered by the OSDC support documentation.